 There are about 70,000 genes on the 46 chromosomes in each cell of the body.
 Genes

 come in pairs.
-In each pair, 1 gene is inherited from the mother, and the other from
+In each pair, one gene is inherited from one parent, and the other

-the father.
+from the other parent.
 Genes help to control our traits.
-And they also may cause health problems
+And they also may cause health

-due to changes in the gene (mutations).
-When a single gene is changed, a number of
+problems due to changes in the gene (mutations).
+When a single gene is changed, a

-health problems may occur.
-When several health problems occur from 1 genetic cause,
+number of health problems may occur.
+When several health problems occur from one genetic

-it’s called a syndrome.
-Some of the genetic syndromes that have a higher rate of heart
+cause, it’s called a syndrome.
+Some of the genetic syndromes that have a higher rate

-Other genetic syndromes that are not due to a single gene defect, but are associated
+Other genetic syndromes that are not due to a single gene defect, but are linked with

-When a child is born with a CHD and may have a genetic syndrome, a provider who specializes
+When a child is born with a CHD and may have a genetic syndrome, a healthcare provider

-in genetics (clinical geneticist) may be asked to examine and test your child.
+who specializes in genetics (clinical geneticist) may be asked to examine and test

 If a child has been diagnosed with a chromosomal or other genetic problem, talk with